Minty-Meeo/Pikmin-1-Randomizer-Gecko/README.md

 # Pikmin-1-Randomizer
-A Randomizer for Pikmin 1 (GCN/Wii) powered entirely by Gecko Codes
+A Randomizer for Pikmin 1 (GCN/Wii) powered entirely by [Gecko Codes](https://geckocodes.org/)

 ## How to download / What am I downloading
 Go to this repository's [release](https://github.com/Minty-Meeo/Pikmin-1-Randomizer/releases) tab.
 Download [release.zip](https://github.com/Minty-Meeo/Pikmin-1-Randomizer/releases/download/v1/release.zip).

 This package contains \*.txt files with Gecko Codes formatted to be parsed by the Wii Homebrew app [Cheat Manager](https://wiibrew.org/wiki/CheatManager).
-Since it's all plaintext, though, you can easily open these files to copy the Gecko Codes into Dolphin's Cheat Code Editor.
+Since it's all plaintext, one can easily open these files to copy the Gecko Codes into Dolphin's Cheat Code Editor.

 In addition to the randomizer code, a patch that re-enables the unused pluckaphone feature is included as well.
 This is because Candypop Buds will often spawn in undesirable places, leading to Pikmin being unpluckable by normal means.
 Use this patch at your discretion.